First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Comparison with Korevaar--Schoen energies

 \section{Comparison with Korevaar--Schoen energies}

 In this section, we will give a characterization of $\mathcal{F}_{p}$ in terms of fractional Korevaar--Schoen energies.
-The associated function spaces are also called \emph{Lispchitz--Besov spaces}.
-For Dirichlet forms on fractals endowed with nice heat kernel estimates, such characterizations are well-known (cf. \cite{GHL03, Jon96, Kum00, PP99}\footnote{The proofs in these works rely on two-sided heat kernel estimates.}).
+The associated function spaces are also called \emph{Lipschitz--Besov spaces}.
+For Dirichlet forms on fractals endowed with nice heat kernel estimates, such characterizations are well known; see, e.g., \cite{GHL03, Jon96, Kum00, PP99}\footnote{The proofs in these works rely on two-sided heat kernel estimates.}.

 In this section, we will always assume that the metric measure space $(K,\metric,\measure)$ satisfies Assumption \ref{a:reg}.
 The following main result in this section claims that our $(1, p)$-Sobolev space $\mathcal{F}_{p}$ coincides with the critical fractional Korevaar-Schoen space $B_{p, \infty}^{\beta/p}$ in this setting (recall Definition \ref{defn.LB}). \begin{thm} Let $(K,d,m)$ be a metric measure space satisfying Assumption \ref{a:reg}.
 Then, there exists a constant $C \ge 1$ (depending only on the constants associated with Assumption \ref{a:reg}) such that